lkjsxc/mono/lkjomochanet/README.md

 - Client mode: HTTP server using raw sockets, proxies requests to backend
 - Stores up to 100 messages in memory
 - Handles one client at a time (simple iterative server)
+- Loads HTML interface from `index.html` file at startup
-- Serves embedded HTML with JavaScript
+- Serves HTML with JavaScript for web interface

 ### Limitations
 - No persistent storage (messages lost on restart)